Aryan-Singh03/video-translation-pipeline/README.md

 # Video Translation Pipeline: English to German

-This repository implements a complete video translation pipeline that converts English videos to a language of hte user's choice while preserving the original speaker's voice characteristics, tone, and identity.
+This repository implements a complete video translation pipeline that converts English videos to a language of the user's choice while preserving the original speaker's voice characteristics, tone, and identity.

 ## Overview